 |1||A delimiter line that indicates the start of a sidebar block.|

 |3||The discrete heading is designated by one to six equal signs, just like a regular section title.|

 float attribute to identify a discrete heading.

-In this context, the term “float” does not imply layout, meaning it does not float to the left or right of other content blocks.
+In this context, the term “float” does not refer to a layout.

-It just means it’s not anchored to the section hierarchy.
+Rather, it means not bound to the section hierarchy.